ben-xD/dotfiles-macos/.config/dotfiles/README.md

 > **Warning:** This setup is not guaranteed to succeed end-to-end.
 It depends on online services (Homebrew, Mac App Store, Nix caches, GitHub) that can fail at any time.
 If a single step fails, the entire rebuild can abort partway through, leaving the system in a partially-configured state.
 There is no automatic rollback — you have to fix the failing step and re-run.

-- If a single Homebrew cask fails to install, `darwin-rebuild switch` aborts before home-manager activation finishes.
-This leaves symlinks like `~/.zshrc` pointing at a garbage-collected nix store path (broken shell).
-Fix: resolve the failing cask and re-run the rebuild command.
+- **Broken shell after failed rebuild (delayed, not immediate):** If a rebuild fails partway (e.g. a Homebrew cask fails, a flake attribute isn't found), home-manager activation never runs.
+Your symlinks (e.g. `~/.zshrc`) still point to old nix store paths.
+Everything works fine — until nix garbage collection eventually deletes those old paths, and your shell breaks.
+This can be days or weeks after the failed rebuild, making it very hard to connect cause and effect. **Always re-run a rebuild to completion after any failure**, even if you don't care about the change you were making.
 - Mac App Store installs via `mas` are particularly unreliable on nix-darwin (frequent `MASError 5`).
 These are currently disabled in `flake.nix`.

 ## Bad internet / flights